10 Money Saving Tips (that actually work)

 But after discovering the 48-hour rule.

-The 48-hour rule says: "wait a full 48-hours before buying an expensive thing you want".
+The 48-hour rule says: "wait a full 48-hours before buying an expensive thing".

-I've found most of the time, the urge to buy the expensive thing completely passes.
+I've found most of the time, the urge to buy the expensive thing passes.

-The 48-hour rule can help you avoid impulse purchases and only buy the things you truly want or need.
+The 48-hour rule can help you avoid impulse purchases and focus more on buying things you truly enjoy.

 8. The Big Ticket Hack